Welcome to the SPCA of Mariposa County

-SPCA will begin winter hours on Sunday, November 17.
-The shelter will be open Wednesday through Saturday, from 10 to 3.
-We will be closed Sunday, Monday, and Tuesday until April.
-Stormy weather forces sporadic closure during the winter.
-Please call ahead 966-5275 if in doubt.
+SPCA will begin summer hours on Thursday, May 1st.
+The shelter will be open Tuesday through Saturday, from 10:00 to 3:00.
+We will be closed Sunday and Monday.
+Please call us at 209-966-5275 if in doubt.

 Free Coffee every Saturday morning when you shop at the SPCA Yard Sale.
-Come in the shelter office, get warm, and enjoy a cup of coffee.
+Come in the shelter office and enjoy a cup of coffee.